DHTMLX/gantt-docs/data/desktop/export_msproject.md

 ##Export to MS Project

-The Gantt component allows exporting links, tasks abd resources into MS Project.
+The Gantt component allows exporting links, tasks and resources into MS Project.

-To export data from the Gantt chart to an MS Project, do the following:
+To export data from the Gantt chart to MS Project, do the following:

 - Include the <b>"https://export.dhtmlx.com/gantt/api.js"</b> file on the page to enable the online export service: